SAP-archive/teched2020-DAT160/exercises/ex2/README.md

     }
 ```

-11. The complete file should look like
+11. We've described several different parts of the data model we want to create and there are some sections nested using different contexts.
+The complete file should look like the following.
+Be sure to match up to this example.

 ```cds
 using {